paulospace/podcast/README.md

 # podcast
-Podcast Player build using react and redux
+Podcast Player build using react and redux, see it live at https://paulospace.github.io/podcast/